hazybluedot/UnixGroupProject/README.md

 ================
 Central Limit Theorem Calculator (Alex Mun, Steve Briceno)

-The Central Limit Theorem (CLT) is probabilistic law which states that the mean of a sample population will be normally distributed (bell-shaped) provided that there are enough members in the sample.
+The Central Limit Theorem (CLT) is a probabilistic law which states that the mean of a sample population will be normally distributed (bell-shaped) provided that there are enough members in the sample.
 The CLT Calculator will accept as inputs:
 1.) a set of sample data points, 2.) the standard deviation and, 3.) a confidence